IBM-Bluemix-Docs/containers/cs_troubleshoot_network.md

      </tr>
      <tr>
      <td><code>tolerations</code></td>
-     <td>If worker node you deleted was not tainted, but the only worker nodes that remain are tainted, change this setting to allow the VPN pod to run on all tainted worker nodes or worker nodes with specific taints.
+     <td>If the worker node that you deleted was not tainted, but the only worker nodes that remain are tainted, change this setting to allow the VPN pod to run on all tainted worker nodes or worker nodes with specific taints.
      </td>
      </tr>
      </tbody></table>